xlvlocl/VoiceChatPlaceholders/readme.md

 not_installed: "❌" # when the player does not have the the mod installed
 talk_timeout_ms: 300 # Time in milliseconds after which the talking icon stops.
 300 works well for most use cases.

-NOTE: You can set "🔊" to talcking, whispering, quiet to show only that player can talk and 🔇 to not_installed and disabled for binary icon.
+NOTE: You can set "🔊" to talking, whispering, quiet to show only that player can talk and 🔇 to not_installed and disabled for binary icon.
 Or even use javascript in PlaysholderAPI to manage icons and make more playsholders yourself